QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 information more and more obscure.

-We begin with the most information, then gradually withdraw information in a way that approaches and eventually reaches the information structure that that we are ultimately interested in.
+We begin with the most information, then gradually withdraw information in a way that approaches and eventually reaches an information structure that  we are ultimately interested in.

 Thus, we shall compute equilibria under the following alternative information structures: